What is a Bar Line Chart?

-A bar line chart is a data visualization tool that’s exactly what it sounds like – a combination of a bar chart and a line chart.
-A bar chart is best used to compare categorical data where the height represents a quantity of that category, and a line chart is best used to analyze continuous data usually over a period of time.
+A bar line chart (also known as a combination chart) is a data visualization tool that’s exactly what it sounds like – a combination of a bar chart and a line chart.
+A bar chart is best used to compare categorical data where the height represents a quantity of that category, and a line chart is best used to analyze continuous data, usually over a period of time.
 Combining the two, the bar line chart is useful for looking at a relationship between at least two variables that may have different scales of measurement.

 Just like a bar chart and line chart, the structure of the bar line chart consists of a horizontal x-axis and a vertical y-axis, typically intersecting at the bottom of the y-axis and the left end of the x-axis.
 The slight difference is that bar line charts typically have a second vertical y-axis that connects with the right end of the x-axis, parallel to the first y-axis.
 This allows for the bars and lines to have different scales which is an important feature of this chart type.

 With the possibility to have different measure scales, one on the left hand y-axis and one on the right hand y-axis, the bar line chart is ideal when you want to visualize variables that are normally hard to combine because of the significant difference in value ranges.
 It can also be useful when comparing variables of the same value range because the relationship between the variables is clear.
 Overall, use a bar line chart to validate the relationship between two or more variables that have different magnitudes and scales of measurement but are related in a meaningful way.

 Let’s take a look at an example where the bar line chart is a great choice of visualization: